UCLNatSci/2022/NSCI0006/_sources/case-studies/coronavirus.md

 ```

 In this case study we will experiment with fitting some data to the logistic and the Fréchet distributions.
-Each of these has a characteristic "sigmoidal" S-shape, which maxes them typically suitable for fitting viral data.
+Each of these has a characteristic "sigmoidal" S-shape, which makes them typically suitable for fitting viral data.
 What we see with viruses is:

 * an initial "flat" period of little growth (the lag phase)
 * a period of exponential growth